-(Following is the text of a little chapel talk I was asked to give a while back).
+(Following is the text of a little chapel talk I was asked to give to an upper school community).

 First, a translation: Esse quam videri means “to be, rather than to seem.”
 We might also say, “To be rather than to appear to be,” or “value the authentic over the superficial”.